-- 152 Three respondents commented on the interaction between IFRS 15 and IFRS 9 providing the following comments. - 153 An enforcer agreed with the respondents who informed the IASB, as mentioned in the RFI, that it would be helpful to clarify some issues around the interaction between IFRS 15 and IFRS 9.
-In particular, this respondent highlighted an issue about the recognition of revenue by a joint operator for output arising from a joint operation when the output it receives in a reporting period is different from the output to which it is entitled and the difficulties in determining whether the sales method or entitlement method should be applied.
-This respondent pointed out that a similar fact pattern was discussed by the IFRS IC in the past.
+Three respondents commented on the interaction between IFRS 15 and IFRS 9 providing the following comments.

+- An enforcer agreed with the respondents that informed the IASB, as mentioned in the RFI, that it would be helpful to clarify some issues around the interaction between IFRS 15 and IFRS 9.
+In particular, this respondent highlighted an issue about the recognition of revenue by a joint operator for output arising from a joint operation when the output it receives in a reporting period is different from the output to which it is entitled.
+It was discussed in particular: - (a) which of the two revenue recognition methods, sales method or entitlement method should be applied; and - (b) if the sales method should be applied, whether the assets recognised for 'underlift' positions, which result from imbalances between the output received by an operator and the output the operator is entitled to, should be measured in accordance with the requirements of IFRS 9.

+This respondent pointed out that a similar fact pattern was discussed by the IFRS IC and in the agenda decision published in March 2019, the IFRS IC explained that a revenue recognition method which depicts the output received from the joint operation (i.e., sales method) should be applied.
 However, the IFRS IC did not specify in its decision the nature of the assets and liabilities recognised as a result of the application of this method and how to measure them.

-Therefore, this respondent suggested the IASB clarify the interaction between IFRS 15 and IFRS 9 regarding the assets (or liabilities) recognised by applying the sales method.
+Therefore, this respondent suggested the IASB to clarify the interaction between the requirements in IFRS 15 and in IFRS 9 regarding the assets (or liabilities) recognised by applying the sales method.

-- 154 A national standard setter commented on the application challenges included in the IASB RFI arising from the interaction between IFRS 15 and IFRS 9 as follows: - (a) price concessions and the impairment losses in the respondent's view the existing requirements set out in IFRS 15 are sufficiently clear; - (b) liabilities arising from IFRS 15 in the respondent's view the application challenges resulting from the application of IFRS 15.B64-B76 (and related to the repurchase agreements) are not pervasive and the Illustrative Example 62 appears to be sufficiently clear.
-Furthermore, the complexity of these application challenges did not exceed the complexity level of other estimates required by other IFRS Accounting Standards. - 155 A national standard setter commented on the accounting of the expected credit loss combined with a significant financing component.
-In the respondent's view, this could result in credit losses being deducted from operating profit twice ("double hit") when interests are presented as part of net finance.
-However, this respondent had no suggestions on how to solve the issue.
+- A national standard setter commented on the application challenges included in the IASB RFI arising from the interaction between IFRS 15 and with IFRS 9 as follows: - (a) Issues relating price concessions and the impairment losses in its view the existing requirements set out in IFRS 15 are sufficiently clear; - (b) Issues relating liabilities arising from IFRS 15 in its views the application challenges resulting from the application of IFRS 15.B64-B76 (and related to the repurchase agreements) are not pervasive and the Illustrative Example 62 appears to be sufficiently clear.
+Furthermore, in its view the complexity of these application challenges did not exceed the complexity level of other estimates required by other IFRS Accounting Standards. - A national standard setter commented on the accounting of the expected credit loss combined with a significant financing component.
+In its view, this could result in credit losses being deducted from operating profit twice ("double hit") when interests are presented as part of net finance.
+However, this respondent had no suggestions to the IASB on how to solve the issue.